Seelge/TrackballScroll/README.md

 ###### Compile the source code
 - Clone the repository from the github page or download the latest source code archive
 - Open the solution with *Microsoft Visual Studio 2017*.
 - Change the build type to `Release`.
-The program works in both 64 and 32 bit programs.
 - Build the solution

 ###### Version history
+- v6 fixes #20: allows to reverse scrolling directions
 - v5 fixes #17 + improved stability (rewrite of the mouse hook, state machine and mouse event sending)
 - v4 prevents #16... sort of (middle clicks can be disabled if necessary using the tray menu).
 - v3 feature #12: Allows to choose which X-buttons are used and saves the settings.
 Also changed versioning scheme to single numbers.